moka-guys/dnanexus_congenica_upload/README.md

 The docker image provided by Congenica is used to upload samples and files to the platform.
 The upload client performs a number of checks, such as comparison of samplename within the ir.csv file and the samplename in the VCF header.
 The upload agent requires an analysis id and ir.csv file.

 The IR.csv file is required by the upload client to link files to each analysis and to add meta data such as sex and family structure.
-This file is created by parsing the VCF file name and extracting the samplename, sex and capturing paths to VCF and BAM files (if provided).
+This IR is created by parsing the VCF file name and extracting the samplename (or using ther analysis_name), sex and capturing paths to VCF and BAM files (if provided).
 The sex is identified using the single letter sex in the samplename.
-If it is neither "F" or "M" it is treated as unknown.
-This is case sensitive.
+If neither "\_F\_" or "\_M\_" are in the vcf filename it is treated as unknown.
-If not provided, the analysis id is taken from the samplename

 The Congenica upload client produces a log file.
 This is uploaded from the job (but not as an output in order to see why the upload failed).
 If any uploads are unsucessful the app will fail.